Paralympian Popow: Germany behind on disability sport – DW – 12/03/2024

 One of Germany's greatest para athletes

-In addition to pushing and prodding those who may be newly-disabled toward sport these days, he actively promotes and defends people with disabilities in Germany and around the world.
-He is often seen in clinics and other engagement opportunities for the mobility firm, Ottobock (who employ him), which focuses on, among other things, prosthetics for those who have had amputations, injuries or neurological diseases.
+In addition to pushing and prodding those who may be newly disabled toward sport these days, he actively promotes and defends people with disabilities in Germany and around the world.
+He is often seen in clinics and other engagement opportunities for the mobility firm, Ottobock (which employs him), which focuses on, among other things, prosthetics for those who have had amputations, injuries, or neurological diseases.

 Inclusivity breeds success